scylladb/scylla-rust-driver/docs/source/retry-policy/downgrading-consistency.md

   - if 1, 2 or 3 replicas responded, use the corresponding level `Consistency::One`, `Consistency::Two` or
       `Consistency::Three`.

-Note that if the initial consistency level was `Consistency::EachQuorum`, Scylla returns the number of live replicas _in the datacenter that failed to reach consistency_, not the overall number in the cluster.
+Note that if the initial consistency level was `Consistency::EachQuorum`, ScyllaDB returns the number of live replicas _in the datacenter that failed to reach consistency_, not the overall number in the cluster.
 Therefore if this number is 0, we still retry at `Consistency::One`, on the assumption that a host may still be up in another datacenter.
 The reasoning being this retry policy is the following one.
-If, based on the information the Scylla coordinator node returns, retrying the operation with the initially requested consistency has a chance to succeed, do it.
+If, based on the information the ScyllaDB coordinator node returns, retrying the operation with the initially requested consistency has a chance to succeed, do it.
 Otherwise, if based on this information we know **the initially requested consistency level cannot be achieved currently**, then:
   - For writes, ignore the exception (thus silently failing the consistency requirement) if we